Astig-1982/Milestone-coffee/README.md

 * I was informed that my hero image (please see it [here](https://esprada.co.uk/wp-content/uploads/2018/06/books-break-coffee-927451-compressed-pexels-220618-min.jpg)) with which I wanted to submit the project innitally wasn't very suggestive regarding the goal of the website.
 I've changed it with the current one (please see [here](https://albacoffee.com/wp-content/uploads/2018/09/OfficeCoffee1.jpg)) from which I had much better feedback, sending a more clear message about what the company is essentially selling - coffee.
 * I was informed that my products section wasn't suggestive enough in terms of what this section actually represents.
 Following this feedback, together with the warning issued by **W3C Validator** regarding lacking of some headings (please see above) I've added the explanatory heading to this section.
 * I was advised that using *br* tags (line break) in HTML coding is an old technic and not highly recommended.
 I have removed all *br* tags and replaced with alternatives (separate divs elements or have completely removed them).
+* I notice that the image for the second item at products (Blackcode Espresso) is too large (2,910,746 bytes), which would've slowed down the website's page speed and consequently influenced in a negative way the users's experience.
+Using [Tinypng](https://tinypng.com/) I've reduced the size to 513,706 bytes.

 ### Overall: